Koszulity of a certain dioperad: Koszulity of the dioperad

 \subsection{Polynomial quadratic differentials}

 We will now describe how these complexes relate to moduli spaces of meromorphic Strebel differentials on $\mathbb{CP}^1$ with one higher-order pole.
 This relation fits into a larger picture of moduli spaces of meromorphic differentials on curves of all genera, that was worked out in \cite{kontsevich2025pre}.
-The case of genus zero curves with one or two punctures, however, does not fit exactly in what is written in that reference, since it relies on Theorem of \cite{gupta2019meromorphic} which requires $2g-2-\text{number of punctures} <0$.
+The case of genus zero curves with one or two punctures, however, does not fit exactly in what is written in that reference, since it relies on a theorem of \cite{gupta2019meromorphic} which requires

 Therefore we need to use another description in our case; here we use instead \cite{dias2021quadratic}, following earlier results of \cite{au2006prescribed}.

 Let us fix $N \ge 2$ and let $Q(N+2)$ denote the space of monic centered complex polynomials of degree $(N-2)$; centered indicates that the sum of its zeros vanishes.
 We identify these polynomials with quadratic differentials by setting